schapka/opentype-svg-loader/README.md

 wrapperEl.innerHTML = headlineSVGString;
 ```

+## Input file

+The input file can either be a text file or a `JSON` file.

+In case of a text file its contents will be interpreted as template string (`options.text`).
+If the input file is a `JSON` file it can contain any of the available options.

+## Options

+Options will be merged in following order:
-## Loader options
+1. Loader Options
+2. Resource Query
+3. Input file (in case of a `JSON` input file)

 ### fonts
 Type: `Object`
 Default: `null`

-Object holding a collection of available fonts.
-Object keys are used as font reference in definition files.
+An object holding a collection of available fonts.
+Object keys are used as references.
 Object values represent absolute paths to font files.

-`webpack.config.js`
 ```javascript
 {
   options: {